Observation of coherent oscillations in association of dimers from a thermal gas of ultracold atoms: Abstract

 \section{Abstract}

-We report the observation of coherent oscillations in conversion efficiency of molecules formed from a thermal gas of ultracold atoms.
+We report the observation of coherent oscillations in conversion efficiency of weakly-bound dimers formed from a thermal gas of ultracold atoms.
 Finite thermal energy of the gas causes loss of coherence when a broad continuum is resonantly coupled to a discrete bound state.
 Restoration of the coherence can be achieved through non-adiabatic transitions of the dressed molecular energy level that are induced by a strong modulation pulse with fast envelope dynamics.
 Conditions to observe coherent oscillations are verified, and control of their properties is demonstrated.
 The main experimental findings are supported by theoretical modeling and numerical calculations.

-Resonance scattering in ultracold matter leads to one of its major advantages, the tunability of interatomic interactions.
-It is an efficient tool in the experimentalist's toolbox that turns ultracold matter into a quantum simulator~\cite{Bloch12,Sch20}.
+The observed results may lead to a renewed interest in general studies of a discrete energy level coupled to a broadband continuum when the properties of both are fully controlled.